Artemas-Muzanenhamo/party-reservation/README.md

 http://localhost:8081/webjars/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config

 ## Docker
 * To start both microservices in docker you need to run:
 `docker-compose up` or `docker-compose up -d` without the daemon attached to your console.
 * This will start the confirmation service on `localhost:8081` and the reservation service on `localhost:8080`
 * To stop the services from running while the daemon is attached to your console you need to run `ctrl + c`.

+## Testing
+* Testing on both confirm microservice and reservation-entry microservice is done at the unit test level.